dleovl/Bootstrap/README.md

 1. Refresh app registrations from your persistence helper
 2. Refresh icon cache in TrollStore

-If you're using an unofficial method of SpringBoard injection, you may need to open the Bootstrap app and Restart Server on every userspace reboot.
+You will need to open the Bootstrap app and press Restart Server on every userspace reboot.
+You'll need to respring if this affects SpringBoard injection.

 Refreshing icon cache in TrollStore will make injected/Sileo installed applications disappear.
 Rebuild apps from within the Bootstrap app to make them appear again.